-COMPASS is an online programme which aims to support people in managing the challenges of living with a long-term condition.
+COMPASS is an online program which aims to support people in managing the challenges of living with a long-term condition.
 COMPASS is based on research which shows the benefit of combining mental and physical healthcare.
-It is made up of 11 online sessions, which aim to help manage different aspects of living with long-term conditions.
+It is made up of 11 online modules which aim to help manage different aspects of living with long-term conditions.

 COMPASS is based on Cognitive Behavioural Therapy (CBT).
 CBT is an effective and recommended treatment for helping people manage long-term conditions, low mood and anxiety.